bbc/simorgh/docs/Creating-Components.md

 ```

 ### Update the schema
-data/schema.yaml describes the Article API definition for web and apps.
+data/schema.yaml describes the Article API definition for web.
 We need to make it aware of our new component.

 Your component is more than likely a new 'block', so you'll need to add it to the array of what blocks are allowed to look like: